EEXCESS/cgwap/README.md

 # cgwap A cultural game with a purpose

-see http://mics.fim.uni-passau.de/CGWAP/for a test instance of the game.
+see http://mics.fim.uni-passau.de/CGWAP/ for a test instance of the game.

 ## Installation instructions: